A guide to Apdex score: Calculations, improvements, and morePosted Mar 25, 2022 | 11 min. (2279 words)

 Why should you use Apdex?

-If you’re building a software application, big or small, your users are going to be the lifeblood of whether or not it survives in the long haul, as well as how it grows organically.
-Understanding the impact of performance on user satisfaction and retention is a crucial part of building a cloud business that’s often neglected until it’s too late.
+- Understand organic growth and retention: No matter what industry you’re in, your users determine whether your application grows organically and survives for the long haul.
+Holistically understanding the impact of performance on user satisfaction and retention is a crucial part of building a business that’s often neglected until it’s too late.

 What does Apdex look like in practice?